uwescience/DSSG2023-Groundwater/about.md

 **Community Engagement Specialist:**

 **Linda Méndez-Barrientos** is the community engagement specialist.
+She is currently an Assistant Professor in the Josef Korbel School of International Studies at the University of Denver.